 I feel that a part of my mission as a man is to help my fellow men.
 If I could make great YouTube videos, but I couldn’t write for shit then TFA would be a VLOG and not a blog.

 I can write and I enjoy it, so this is my medium of choice.
 It is no fluke nor is this due to chance.
+Craig and I have designed our programs off what we know works.
+It’s why we pay for advanced software when it comes to video programs and our chat, those are what breaks the electronic barrier so that is where we are focused.

-I continued to hone my craft then and I still continue to hone my craft now.
 In every essay written I am trying something new, even now I’m working to create better flow, to paint a clearer picture.

 How can you do that?